ant0ine/go-json-rest/README.md

 A few breaking changes have been introduced to the v2. (go-json-rest follows [Semver](http://semver.org/))

+- The import path has changed to github.com/ant0ine/go-json-rest/rest which is more conform to the Go style, and makes [goimports](https://godoc.org/code.google.com/p/go.tools/cmd/goimports) working.
 - rest.ResponseWriter is now an interface.
 This is the main change, and most of the program will be migrated with a simple s/\*\.rest\.ResponseWriter/rest\.ResponseWriter/g
 - Flush(), CloseNotify() and Write() are not directly exposed anymore.
 A type assertion of the corresponding interface is necessary. eg: writer.(http.Flusher).Flush()
 - The /.status endpoint is not created automatically anymore.
 The route has to be manually set as shown on the "status" example.